docker/docs/content/manuals/security/for-admins/hardened-desktop/enhanced-container-isolation/limitations.md

 Extension containers are also not yet protected by ECI.
 Ensure you extension containers come from trusted entities to avoid issues.

-### Docker Desktop dev environments are not yet protected
+### Docker Desktop Dev Environments are not yet protected

-Containers launched by the Docker Desktop Dev Environments feature are not yet protected either.
-We expect to improve on this in future versions of Docker Desktop.
+Containers launched by the Docker Desktop Dev Environments feature are not yet protected.

 ### Docker Debug containers are not yet protected

 [Docker Debug](https://docs.docker.com/reference/cli/docker/debug/) containers
 are not yet protected by ECI.
-We expect to improve on this in future versions of Docker Desktop.

 ### Native Windows containers are not supported